lazycruise-sys/php-crash-learning/README.md

  - Dates
  - Including PHP files
  - Working with File System
- - Object Oriented PHP (OOP)
+ - Object-Oriented PHP (OOP)
  - CURL

+Yet to be completed:
  - Product CRUD
     - Working with forms
     - File uploading and file validation
-    - Working with mysql
+    - Working with MySQL
  - Composer and autoloading